HomeDocumentationAPI Reference

 • A valid access token (ACCESS_TOKEN).
 Go to Authorization for details.

 • A known session ID, referred to as SESSION_ID or sessionId.
-Use the GET /api/v2/sessionResults endpoint to find all completed sessions within a test.
+Use the GET /api/v2/sessionResults endpoint to find completed sessions within a test.

 • Familiarity with JSON data structures